 There is no fixed noise level, however, this will be considered, along with the time of day the noise occurs, how often and for how long the noise goes on for.
 The noise would have to be a significant problem and impact considerably on you to be defined as a statutory nuisance.

-What will the council do if I make a complaint?
+What the council will do if you make a complaint

 Complaints are investigated under the Environmental Protection Act 1990.
 If you feel that you are being affected by statutory noise nuisance and want to make a complaint you will be asked to complete noise diary sheets.
 Please refer to the guidance notes before submitting your form.: